Terms of Sale

 15.1 Assignment and other dealings.

-(a)The Supplier may at any time assign, transfer,
+(a)The Supplier may at any time assign, transfer, mortgage,

-or any of its rights or obligations under the Contract.
+its rights or obligations under the Contract.

 (b)The Customer may not assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights or obligations under the Contract without the prior written consent of the Supplier.